We have been studying the first two layers of the TCP/IP network stack: the physical layer and the data link layer.

 You are encouraged to research similar protocols but you must cite any sources.

-You may work with a partner.
+You will work with a partner.

 You will be graded on the following things: